 The four topmost glass panels suggest a small pyramid with a square base and equilateral triangular sloping faces, but only two of these extend to those much bigger but similar sloping triangular walls of glass, so, more imaginatively, you might like to think in terms of a bigger pyramid of the same kind that has only managed to free itself partially from the confines of the edifice!
 The remaining walls of this stair-head room, dubbed Kutiya (cottage) by the carpenters, are mostly opaque and plumb, and its interior is ‘ethnic’ and spartan: brick and salvaged (circa 1958) marble-chips flooring, raised sitting area also in brickwork with in-built chessboard, etc.] A quick continuity argument confirms that, if the apex is at a suitable height–-in fact at a height equal to the radius of the base–-above the centre of the square base, then the sloping and obviously isosceles triangular faces of the pyramid shall be equilateral.

-More generally, for a variable pyramid, with base a fixed regular polygon Q with q sides, and apex A moving up and down on the perpendicular line through the centre O of the base, the angle \alpha subtended at the apex by a polygonal edge takes all values less than 360/q degrees, and only these values.
-For, the equal edges of this isosceles triangle (see figure) become very long, so their included angle \alpha becomes very small, as A recedes towards infinity, while \alpha increases towards 360/q when A approaches O. (In particular, since 60 is less than 360/4 = 90, there exists a square pyramid for which \alpha is 60 degrees, i.e., one with sloping isosceles faces equilateral.)
+More generally, for a variable pyramid, with base a fixed regular polygon katex is not defined with katex is not defined sides, and apex katex is not defined moving up and down on the perpendicular line through the centre katex is not defined of the base, the angle katex is not defined subtended at the apex by a polygonal edge takes all values less than katex is not defined degrees, and only these values.
+For, the equal edges of this isosceles triangle (see figure) become very long, so their included angle katex is not defined becomes very small, as katex is not defined recedes towards infinity, while katex is not defined increases towards katex is not defined when katex is not defined approaches katex is not defined.
+(In particular, since katex is not defined is less than katex is not defined, there exists a square pyramid for which katex is not defined is katex is not defined degrees, i.e., one with sloping isosceles faces equilateral.)

-This generalization was motivated by the fact that a regular solid \{p,q\} can exist only if there exists a pyramid of the above kind with \alpha equal to an angle of a regular polygon with p sides.
-Indeed, any pyramid with A as a vertex of \{p,q\} and vertices of Q equidistant points on the q incident edges shall do the job.
+This generalization was motivated by the fact that a regular solid katex is not defined can exist only if there exists a pyramid of the above kind with katex is not defined equal to an angle of a regular polygon with katex is not defined sides.
+Indeed, any pyramid with katex is not defined as a vertex of katex is not defined and vertices of katex is not defined equidistant points on the katex is not defined incident edges shall do the job.

-To mop up, note that, given any \{p,q\} we can make a \{q,p\} as follows: for each vertex of \{p,q\} take the regular polygon whose vertices are the q centres of the incident faces, the solid enclosed by all these polygons is a \{q,p\}.
-We already know that \{3,5\} or an icosahedron exists, and pasting (see figure) together the bases of two equal square pyramids with equilateral sloping faces gives us a \{3,4\} or an octahedron (eight equilateral triangular faces, four at each vertex).
-So by this method, we can also make a \{5,3\} or a dodecahedron (twelve regular pentagonal faces, three at each vertex) and a \{4,3\} or a hexahedron (six square faces, three at each vertex), respectively.
-The otherwise so rich English language has, very curiously, a popular synonym, cube, only for the regular solid \{4,3\}!
-Even the simplest regular solid \{3,3\}, which can be realized by choosing any four mutually non-adjacent vertices of a cube (see figure) goes only by its rather pedantic name, tetrahedron (four equilateral triangular faces, three at each vertex).
+To mop up, note that, given any katex is not defined we can make a katex is not defined as follows: for each vertex of katex is not defined take the regular polygon whose vertices are the katex is not defined centres of the incident faces, the solid enclosed by all these polygons is a katex is not defined.
+We already know that katex is not defined or an icosahedron exists, and pasting (see figure) together the bases of two equal square pyramids with equilateral sloping faces gives us a katex is not defined or an octahedron (eight equilateral triangular faces, four at each vertex).
+So by this method, we can also make a katex is not defined or a dodecahedron (twelve regular pentagonal faces, three at each vertex) and a katex is not defined or a hexahedron (six square faces, three at each vertex), respectively.
+The otherwise so rich English language has, very curiously, a popular synonym, cube, only for the regular solid katex is not defined!
+Even the simplest regular solid katex is not defined, which can be realized by choosing any four mutually non-adjacent vertices of a cube (see figure) goes only by its rather pedantic name, tetrahedron (four equilateral triangular faces, three at each vertex).

 These five beauties are all there in this house!
-That “white-washed temple” on the rockery was a \{3,3\} (did you notice?), and we’ve discussed “Beesmukhi” = \{3,5\} at length, and this glass “Pyramid” (believe me!) is really the tip of a big \{3,4\} trying to free itself from the confines of this edifice.
+That “white-washed temple” on the rockery was a katex is not defined (did you notice?), and we’ve discussed “Beesmukhi” = katex is not defined at length, and this glass “Pyramid” (believe me!) is really the tip of a big katex is not defined trying to free itself from the confines of this edifice.
 On the first-floor terrace, there are the Eyes (see photo) or the skylights of that new and skew ground-floor living room.
-These depict the two pieces of a \{4,3\} (cube) that one obtains when it is cut perpendicularly to its main diagonal, and there is much of interest that can be said about these hexagonal sections, as well as the grills showing beneath them.
-The \{5,3\} is also in the house, but as befits its special metaphysical significance, in a different avatar.
+These depict the two pieces of a katex is not defined (cube) that one obtains when it is cut perpendicularly to its main diagonal, and there is much of interest that can be said about these hexagonal sections, as well as the grills showing beneath them.
+The katex is not defined is also in the house, but as befits its special metaphysical significance, in a different avatar.

-To explain this rather cryptic remark, I recall that Aflatoon (i.e. Plato, in Punjabi) had associated \{3,3\} with Fire, \{4,3\} with Earth, \{3,4\} with Air, \{3,5\} with Water–-the `Four Elements’–-and \{5,3\} with the Universe which contains everything as well as the Quintessence of everything (One is All, All is One).
-Even as metaphysics, this association looks somewhat arbitrary, for, we saw that \{p,q\} and \{q,p\} are practically the two sides of the same coin, then why are their associates so different?
+To explain this rather cryptic remark, I recall that Aflatoon (i.e. Plato, in Punjabi) had associated katex is not defined with Fire, katex is not defined with Earth, katex is not defined with Air, katex is not defined with Water–-the `Four Elements’–-and katex is not defined with the Universe which contains everything as well as the Quintessence of everything (One is All, All is One).
+Even as metaphysics, this association looks somewhat arbitrary, for, we saw that katex is not defined and katex is not defined are practically the two sides of the same coin, then why are their associates so different?
 However, mankind always has, and always shall, try–-with of course varying success–-to find in mathematical certainty the basis for all sorts of beliefs and facts.
 Indeed, a large number of today’s theoretical physicists seem to be (if not openly declared, then closet) Platonists.
-For instance, with just a wee bit of poetic license one can say that `the special Lie group E_8,3 in the symmetries of which string theory is currently seeking the truth about quarks4 and practically everything else, is nothing but a higher-dimensional regular solid.
+For instance, with just a wee bit of poetic license one can say that `the special Lie group katex is not defined,3 in the symmetries of which string theory is currently seeking the truth about quarks4 and practically everything else, is nothing but a higher-dimensional regular solid.
 Aflatoon would have approved!

 “Miss Universe”

 That wall-painting with the bevelled frame under my office window depicts a `topologist’s dodecahedron’.
 Exactly one of the four sides of each cemented panel is subdivided into two by a fifth vertex, so these panels are non-regular pentagons.
-Further, 5 different colours have been assigned to 5 pairs of panels, but the eleventh panel is left uncoloured, which should alert you to the fact that there is a twelfth face, which is–-of course!–-the obviously uncoloured and missing `glass pane’ in front of this painting.
-With this understood, you can check that there are, at each of the 20 vertices, exactly 3 of these pentagonal faces, so what we have here is a rather severely squashed \{5,3\}.
+Further, katex is not defined different colours have been assigned to katex is not defined pairs of panels, but the eleventh panel is left uncoloured, which should alert you to the fact that there is a twelfth face, which is–-of course!–-the obviously uncoloured and missing `glass pane’ in front of this painting.
+With this understood, you can check that there are, at each of the katex is not defined vertices, exactly katex is not defined of these pentagonal faces, so what we have here is a rather severely squashed katex is not defined.
 Yet, this distortion is mild enough, and of no import, to a topologist, i.e., `a person who can’t distinguish between his/her coffee-cup and doughnut’.

 More seriously, topology is an extreme generalization/ simplification of Euclid’s geometry in which distance and angle become bit players, only continuity matters.
 Accordingly, two shapes are topologically equivalent if there exists a one-one onto correspondence between them which is continuous in both directions.
-So a `topologist’s polygon’ with p sides may not (unlike the pentagons of this mural) even be planar, and its specified p boundary edges, joining one after another of its specified p vertices, can be very crooked.
+So a `topologist’s polygon’ with katex is not defined sides may not (unlike the pentagons of this mural) even be planar, and its specified katex is not defined boundary edges, joining one after another of its specified katex is not defined vertices, can be very crooked.
 This implies that a closed surface bounding any reasonably smooth body admits (infinitely many) polygonal subdivisions into finitely many topologist’s polygons.
 By choosing one point (these shall be the vertices of the new subdivision) in each face of a polygonal subdivision, and for each pair of faces having a common edge a curve (these shall be the edges of the new subdivision) across this edge between the two points, we get a dual polygonal subdivision of the same surface with each face containing just one vertex of the original subdivision.
-For example, this construction applied to the mural above would give us a `topologist’s icosahedron’ \{3,5\}'.
-More generally a `topologist’s \{p,q\}'shall be any reasonably smooth body with a polygonal subdivision of its bounding surface into finitely many topologist’s p-sided polygons, q of them at each vertex.
+For example, this construction applied to the mural above would give us a `topologist’s icosahedron’ katex is not defined.
+More generally a `topologist’s katex is not definedshall be any reasonably smooth body with a polygonal subdivision of its bounding surface into finitely many topologist’s katex is not defined-sided polygons, katex is not defined of them at each vertex.

-To get a feel of the proof, subdivide any polygonal subdivision with V vertices, E edges and F faces further by putting a new vertex (a) inside a face with u edges and joining it to the vertices of this face, or (b) on an edge and joining it to the vertices of the two, say u-sided and v-sided, faces to which the edge belongs.
-In case of (a), the new subdivision has V + 1 vertices, E + u edges and F + u - 1 faces, while in case of (b), it has V + 1 vertices, E + u + v - 3 edges and F + u + v - 4 faces; so V - E + F stays put under both operations.
-The required invariance is then a corollary of the fact that any two polygonal subdivisions P and Q of a surface are related to each other by a finite sequence of polygonal subdivisions P = P_1 , P_2, \cdots, P_n = Q, such that at each step, either P_{i+1} is such an elementary subdivision of P_i or vice versa.
+To get a feel of the proof, subdivide any polygonal subdivision with katex is not defined vertices, katex is not defined edges and katex is not defined faces further by putting a new vertex (a) inside a face with katex is not defined edges and joining it to the vertices of this face, or (b) on an edge and joining it to the vertices of the two, say katex is not defined-sided and katex is not defined-sided, faces to which the edge belongs.
+In case of (a), the new subdivision has katex is not defined vertices, katex is not defined edges and katex is not defined faces, while in case of (b), it has katex is not defined vertices, katex is not defined edges and katex is not defined faces; so katex is not defined stays put under both operations.
+The required invariance is then a corollary of the fact that any two polygonal subdivisions katex is not defined and katex is not defined of a surface are related to each other by a finite sequence of polygonal subdivisions katex is not defined, such that at each step, either katex is not defined is such an elementary subdivision of katex is not defined or vice versa.

-In particular, V - E + F = 2 for the five regular solids, which are topologically equivalent to a ball, so this formula holds for any polygonal subdivision of its surface.
-The lost beauties can only be on surfaces whose V - E + F is non-positive, and one such we’ve already mentioned, viz., the surface of a doughnut or a coffee cup or, if you please, a pretzel with 1 hole.
-It has V - E + F = 0 and the two figures below depict a \{4,4\} and a \{6,3\} on it.
-More generally, the surface of a pretzel, or a block of wood, with t holes has V - E + F = 2 - 2t, which is a very negative number if t is very big, which prompts the query: can all the missing beauties \{p,q\} be found on surfaces of pretzels?
-As we’ll see later, the answer is “yes”, and just like Plato’s five, these \{p,q\}s are also geometrically regular, if we are willing to use distances not satisfying Euclid’s fifth postulate!
+In particular, katex is not defined for the five regular solids, which are topologically equivalent to a ball, so this formula holds for any polygonal subdivision of its surface.
+The lost beauties can only be on surfaces whose katex is not defined is non-positive, and one such we’ve already mentioned, viz., the surface of a doughnut or a coffee cup or, if you please, a pretzel with katex is not defined hole.
+It has katex is not defined and the two figures below depict a katex is not defined and a katex is not defined on it.
+More generally, the surface of a pretzel, or a block of wood, with katex is not defined holes has katex is not defined, which is a very negative number if katex is not defined is very big, which prompts the query: can all the missing beauties katex is not defined be found on surfaces of pretzels?
+As we’ll see later, the answer is “yes”, and just like Plato’s five, these katex is not defineds are also geometrically regular, if we are willing to use distances not satisfying Euclid’s fifth postulate!

-In the last figure, we used the fact that the surface of a doughnut can be obtained by glueing opposite sides of a square: AB \equiv DC converts the square into a cylinder, and AD \equiv BC corresponds to bringing the circular ends of this cylinder together in space.
-If we alter our glueing slightly to AB \equiv DC and AD \equiv CB something very remarkable happens: we obtain (in our imagination) a shape, called Klein’s Bottle, which is locally just like any closed surface, but which cannot possibly exist in three-dimensional space!
+In the last figure, we used the fact that the surface of a doughnut can be obtained by glueing opposite sides of a square: katex is not defined converts the square into a cylinder, and katex is not defined corresponds to bringing the circular ends of this cylinder together in space.
+If we alter our glueing slightly to katex is not defined and katex is not defined something very remarkable happens: we obtain (in our imagination) a shape, called Klein’s Bottle, which is locally just like any closed surface, but which cannot possibly exist in three-dimensional space!
 To see this, note that if we put a circular arrow, on each face of a polygonal subdivision of a closed surface, which is clockwise when seen from the direction of the enclosed body, then each edge occurs with opposite directions with respect to the arrows on its two faces, but Klein’s Bottle does not obey this condition, for example, the choice of arrows depicted in the next figure is bad on the heavy edges.
 We can hope to find Klein’s Bottle only in a higher-dimensional Euclidean space!

 Just so there is no confusion here, let me emphasize once again that geometry is really played out in the mind, it is a logical development of some axioms, and its admittedly helpful, but necessarily imperfect figures are quite dispensable.
-One goes from two- to three-dimensional space simply by postulating a new direction perpendicular to the old ones, and using this device again and again, we can do Euclid’s geometry in 4, 5, or as many finite dimensions, n, as we like.
-We’ll denote this Euclidean n-dimensional space by \mathbb{E}^n, and connected and closed shapes which topologically are just like \mathbb{E}^n locally shall be called n-dimensional manifolds.
-Examples: an n-dimensional sphere \mathbb{S}^n, i.e., a subset of \mathbb{E}^{n+1} consisting of all points at a fixed distance from a fixed point; again, any closed surface of Euclidean three-dimensional space is a two-dimensional manifold; but so too is Klein’s Bottle; likewise, by glueing pairs of faces of a subdivision of the surface of a ball one can obtain many three-dimensional manifolds, above all, Poincaré’s manifold P^3, which can be obtained from the body bounded by this bevelled wall-painting and its `glass pane’ by identifying the six like coloured pairs of faces as above.
+One goes from two- to three-dimensional space simply by postulating a new direction perpendicular to the old ones, and using this device again and again, we can do Euclid’s geometry in katex is not defined, katex is not defined, or as many finite dimensions, katex is not defined, as we like.
+We’ll denote this Euclidean katex is not defined-dimensional space by katex is not defined, and connected and closed shapes which topologically are just like katex is not defined locally shall be called katex is not defined-dimensional manifolds.
+Examples: an katex is not defined-dimensional sphere katex is not defined, i.e., a subset of katex is not defined consisting of all points at a fixed distance from a fixed point; again, any closed surface of Euclidean three-dimensional space is a two-dimensional manifold; but so too is Klein’s Bottle; likewise, by glueing pairs of faces of a subdivision of the surface of a ball one can obtain many three-dimensional manifolds, above all, Poincaré’s manifold katex is not defined, which can be obtained from the body bounded by this bevelled wall-painting and its `glass pane’ by identifying the six like coloured pairs of faces as above.

-Uncannily enough, this offspring P^3 of “Miss Universe” has also been weighed by physicists as the global shape of the spatial universe–-one can almost hear Aflatoon’s “I told you so!”–-as revealed to us by those mysterious radio waves constantly coming to the Earth because of that `Big Bang’ aeons ago.
-However, I’m sure Plato would have been more impressed by what mathematicians have gotten out of his beloved \{5,3\}.
+Uncannily enough, this offspring katex is not defined of “Miss Universe” has also been weighed by physicists as the global shape of the spatial universe–-one can almost hear Aflatoon’s “I told you so!”–-as revealed to us by those mysterious radio waves constantly coming to the Earth because of that `Big Bang’ aeons ago.
+However, I’m sure Plato would have been more impressed by what mathematicians have gotten out of his beloved katex is not defined.
 To my mind, there is nothing in any other field which is remotely as deep or attractive.

 The following is based on tea-time conversations–-for example, in this `new and skew’ room I mentioned before–-with parents of school-going children and others.